 Theatre & Performance Seminars

-Each semester's seminars are selected by graduate faculty according to the interests, skills, and needs for incoming and continuing cohorts.
+Each semester's seminars are selected by graduate faculty according to the interests, skills, and needs of incoming and continuing cohorts.
 The following list includes representative courses that will most often be offered to fulfill the distribution requirements for the Graduate Degree Programs.
 A complete listing of all available Graduate Theatre Courses are listed in the UB Graduate Course catalog.
+More specialized topics may also be covered through independent studies with available faculty.

 Dramatic Literature, Theory, & Criticism: